 1615

-None of the sitters, including the young woman who posed for The Milkmaid, has ever been identified, even though there persists a sentimental tendency to associate her with a maid of the Vermeer household, Tanneke Everpoel.
+None of the sitters, including the young woman who posed for The Milkmaid, have ever been identified, even though there persists a sentimental tendency to associate her with a maid of the Vermeer household, Tanneke Everpoel.
 Whether she is Tanneke or not, the painting was certainly not intended as a portrait.

-In Dutch emblematic and popular literature maids were often represented in their subservient role and as a threat to the honor and security of the home, the center of Dutch life.
+In Dutch emblematic and popular literature, maids were often depicted in their subservient role and as a threat to the honor and security of the home, the center of Dutch life.
 In effect, maids were considered the most dangerous women of all.
 Kitchen maids, and especially milkmaids, were known for their sexual availability.
-Nonetheless, some of Vermeer's contemporaries, like Pieter de Hooch or Michael Sweerts, represented maids in a more neutral role.
+Nonetheless, some of Vermeer's contemporaries, like Pieter de Hooch or Michael Sweerts, portrayed maids in a more neutral role.
 Certainly, Vermeer's empathetic interpretation of this maid stands virtually alone if not for a few pictures by Sweerts who had a predilection for painting characters who rarely appeared in formal portraits of the time.
 Sweerts' Young Maid Servant is a rare example of a dignified treatment of a specific individual from the lower class of Dutch society.

 A Young Maid Servant